sumanentc/travel-planner/README.md

-## Travel Planner Bot
+## RoamWise Travel Planner

-The travel planner application is designed to assist users in creating and organizing their travel itineraries.
-With this intuitive and user-friendly app, users can easily plan their trips, whether for business or leisure purposes.
+RoamWise is a travel planning application designed to enhance your exploration and make your journeys more seamless.
+With RoamWise, you can unlock the full potential of your travels by providing intelligent recommendations, comprehensive itineraries, and convenient travel management tools.

+Discover new destinations and hidden gems tailored to your preferences, interests, and travel style.
+RoamWise combines advanced algorithms with curated travel content to offer personalized recommendations that suit your individual tastes.
+Whether you're an adventure seeker, a food enthusiast, a history buff, or simply looking to unwind, RoamWise ensures your travel experiences align with your desires.

-Key features of the travel planner app include:
+Key features RoamWise include:
 * Destination Recommendation: Users can discover perfect travel destination based on their preferences and interests.
 * Itinerary Creation: Users can create detailed itineraries by inputting their destination, travel dates, and duration of the trip.
 * Context based Recommendation: Users will get personalized travel recommendations tailored to their specific context and preferences.